Skip to contents

 Details

-The functions provide an interface to the corresponding lattice functions.
-All graphical parameters are passed to the lattice function so that these graphs are extremely configurable.
-See Lattice and xyplot, splom and cloud for details, usage and possibilities.
+The function provides an interface to the corresponding lattice function.
+All graphical parameters are passed to the lattice function so that these graphs are configurable.
+See Lattice and xyplot for details, usage and possibilities.

 The argument x must always be an ordination result.
 The scores are extracted with vegan function scores so that these functions work with all vegan ordinations and many others.

 The formula is used to define the models.
-All functions have simple default formulae which are used if formula is missing.
-If formula is omitted in ordisplom it produces a pairs plot of ordination axes and variables in data.
-If formula is given, ordination results must be referred to as . and other variables by their names.
-In other functions, the formula must use the names of ordination scores and names of data.
+Function has a simple default formula which is used if formula is missing.
+The formula must use the names of ordination scores and names of data.

 The ordination scores are found from x, and data is optional.
 The data should contain other variables than ordination scores to be used in plots.
 Typically, they are environmental variables (typically factors) to define panels or plot symbols.

 The proper work is done by the panel function.
 The layout can be changed by defining own panel functions.
-See panel.xyplot, panel.splom and panel.cloud for details and survey of possibilities.
+See panel.xyplot for details and survey of possibilities.

 Value